In Harm’s Way: How Keystone ThreatenED Endangered Animals, Plants

 Many imperiled species live along the proposed 1,700-mile pipeline's path and in areas where tar sands oil is produced.
 If the pipeline had been built, most would've had nowhere else to go.

-The Center for Biological Diversity has released a new report called In Harm’s Way: How the U.S. State Department and the U.S. Fish and Wildlife Service Have Ignored the Dangers of the Keystone XL Pipeline to Endangered Species.
+The Center for Biological Diversity released a report called In Harm’s Way: How the U.S. State Department and the U.S. Fish and Wildlife Service Have Ignored the Dangers of the Keystone XL Pipeline to Endangered Species.

-Under the Endangered Species Act, the U.S. Department of State and U.S. Fish and Wildlife Service are required to analyze the potential impacts of the Keystone XL pipeline on threatened and endangered species.
+Under the Endangered Species Act, the U.S. Department of State and U.S. Fish and Wildlife Service are required to analyze the potential impacts of projects like the Keystone XL pipeline on threatened and endangered species.

 We found that both agencies excluded consideration of the impact of pipeline spills on endangered species, despite otherwise acknowledging that spills are all but certain to occur.
 They also failed to consider the impacts of related infrastructure like power lines and roads, improperly downplayed the impacts of ground disturbance, and ignored the impacts of increased tar sands production on endangered species in Canada.

-Among the wildlife impacts of Keystone XL:
+Among the wildlife impacts of Keystone XL owuld have been:

 Whooping cranes: Toxic tailing ponds in Canada, power line collisions, oil spills.

-Black-footed ferret: Habitat impacts in recovery habitat.
+Black-footed ferret : Habitat impacts in recovery habitat.